geo-python/site/source/index.rst

 -------------

 The majority of this course will be spent in front of a computer learning to program in the Python language.
 The course consists of interactive lectures and weekly exercises.
 The exercises will focus on developing basic programming skills using Python and applying those skills to various analytical problems.
 Typical exercises will involve a brief introduction followed by topical computer-based tasks.
 For each exercise, you may be asked to submit the Python codes you have written, output figures and answers to related questions.
 You are encouraged to discuss and work together with other students while working on the weekly exercises.
-However, the exercises you submit must be completed individually and must clearly reflect your own work (in short, don't copy paste from other students).
+However, the exercises you submit must must clearly reflect your own work (in short, don't copy/paste from other students).

 .. admonition:: On-site teaching

-    Please note that the course is organized completely on site during the 2022 Autumn semester.
+    Please note that the course is organized completely on site during the 2023 autumn semester.
-    Online support will be available in the discussion channels in Slack.
+    Online support for University of Helsinki and Aalto University students will be available in the discussion channels in Discord.

 Course topics
 -------------

-After completing this course, the students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.
+After completing this course, students will (1) understand basic programming concepts, (2) be able to write short programs, and (3) manipulate, analyze, and visualize scientific data using Python.
-The students also learn to use version control (git) and online repositories (GitHub) for documenting and communicating their work.
+Students will also learn to use version control (git) and online repositories (GitHub) for documenting and sharing their work.
 Themes for each week are listed below.
-Read more about the weekly :doc:`learning goals in here <course-info/learning-goals>`.
+You can also read more about the weekly :doc:`learning goals <course-info/learning-goals>`.

-The course runs for seven weeks in the Autumn semester starting on the 7th of September 2022.
+The course runs for seven weeks in the autumn semester starting on the 4th of September 2023.
-New materials are updated on this course page each Wednesday.
+New materials are updated on this course page each Monday.

 +----------+----------------------+
 | Week     | Theme                |